 This reason sometimes goes hand and hand with retirement.
 Many business owners look forward to being able to sell their business and move to a warmer climate or a new place that they want to live in.
 Alternatively, relocation can be due to the need or desire to relocate for family reasons or another business opportunity.
 When relocation is involved, it may affect the timeframe to sell and the type of transition period that a seller will provide to a new owner of their business.
 It’s important to communicate whether there is a timeframe involved in your relocation.
 This can affect how aggressively a company is priced, as well as whether or not there is a need to get buyers that are OK with a very short or remote transition period.

 4. Burn Out

-There are different types of burn out but I would say in general burn out is being really tired of what you are doing.
+There are different types of burnout, but I would say in general, burnout is being really tired of what you are doing.
 If you own a business and you aren’t ready to retire, you can try different functions and types of work in the company before deciding to sell your company.
-However, if you’ve tried out different things to do within the company and you are still just tired off doing what you’ve been doing then maybe it is time to consider selling your company.
+However, if you’ve tried out different things to do within the company and you are still just tired of doing what you’ve been doing, then maybe it is time to consider selling your company.